yasinai/platform/README.md

 ## Running Only Shared Infrastructure

 If you are working on one of the services, such as [messenger](https://github.com/microservices-march/messenger), that depends on a piece of shared infrastructure to function, you can run `docker-compose up` from this repository to provide that infrastructure.
-This does not set up the NGINX load balancer.
+This does not set up the NGINX ingress.

 ## Setting Up the Demo Architecture